 There are hundreds of commercial yeast strains, though, so you probably won’t recognize these.

-Conclusion – Wine Yeast Are the Superheros in Winemaking
+Final Thoughts – Wine Yeast Are the Superheros in Winemaking

 Yeast (okay, and grapes) make your wine unique.
 These mystical, unicellular organisms carry out the magic of fermentation.